-The success of Bri-Chem's USA fluids division is the result of infrastructure and geographic expansion that has grown over the past few years.
-As the Company continues to garner market share, revenues and profitability continues to increase.
-We feel with the strategic network of warehouses through the USA, we are well positioned to continue to grow revenue and profits by servicing independent fluid engineering companies that operate in multiple regions.
+Bri-Chem's USA fluids division has continued to see sales and earnings growth over the past several quarters as a result of product and geographic expansion throughout the major resource plays in the USA.
+Management continues to build infrastructure and offer superior customer service.
+We feel that with the strategic network of warehouses through the USA, we are well positioned to continue to grow revenue and profits by servicing independent fluid engineering companies that operate in multiple regions.
 We are constantly examining additional strategic warehouse locations in the USA that will provide revenue and earnings growth as we establish Bri-Chem as the leading national independent wholesale supplier of drilling fluids for the USA drilling fluids market.
+In particular we are exploring the Texas marketplace which has the majority of rig activity, which would further solidify Bri-Chem as a dominant independent supplier of drilling fluids in the USA.

-The Company's fluids blending and packaging division continued its growth in the first half of 2013.
+The Company's fluids blending and packaging division has grown throughout 2013 by providing value added blending services of proprietary products used in the cementing and stimulation applications of drilling.
 The Company has provided new products and is servicing existing customers that have entered into new geographic regions which has contributed to the revenue and earnings growth in the division.
+With the recently announced acquisition of Sun Coast in California, Bri-Chem will seek to establish a market presence in blending and packaging of cement and stimulation products in the USA.
+In addition, the division will look to diversify its product offering into regions throughout the USA using Bri-Chem's strategic warehouse network.
 Management remains focused on seeking out new product offerings, which we anticipate will result in new sales and earnings growth.
-The recent announcement of a letter of intent to purchase a specialty cement blender and packager provides a new USA market place for which the division will be able to offer products.
 Management believes that further opportunities exist to develop a liquid stimulation and specialty additives blending division to leverage additional business from existing clients that we currently service.
 Bri-Chem is actively seeking to acquire companies that manufacture and blend liquid stimulation and specialty additive products to increase market share in the completion and stimulation fluids segment.

 The steel pipe distribution division is continuing to service its customers with competitively priced seamless steel pipe, in various lengths and grades.
-The division is monitoring an inventory management program that is designed to reduce inventory levels, increase inventory turns, while ensuring there is an adequate amount of inventory to meet the demand of our customers.
-The margin decrease experienced in the second quarter will likely continue in the short term as the division continues to reduce its inventory levels given current demand levels.
+The division is continuing to monitor its inventory to ensure we have the proper sizes and quantities given the current steel market.
+The margin decrease experienced in the past few quarters will likely continue in the short term as the division continues to reduce certain inventory and replace it with higher demand product.
 The division remains optimistic that it will achieve more traditional margins over the medium to long term once inventory levels are in line with demand for pipe products.